Intel-bigdata/xgboost/doc/jvm/xgboost4j_spark_arrow_datasource_tutorial.rst

 ********************************************
 Note
 ********************************************
-You don't need to use the ``VectorAssembler`` to assemble ``feature`` columns before training.
+ | The optimization convert Arrow data format to DMatrix directly, so you don't need to use the ``VectorAssembler`` to assemble ``feature`` columns before training.
-Parquet's data type must be float or double.
+ | Parquet's data type must be float or double.
 The optimization doesn't support other data type yet.
+ | We still don't support null bit array so the table shouldn't have NULL value.
+The missing parameter either doesn't work.
+You need to fillna(missing) in ETL.
-Currently this optimization doesn't support ``limit``, ``coalesce`` and other sql operators, and we will support more operators in the future.
+ | Currently this optimization doesn't support ``limit``, ``coalesce`` and other sql operators.
+We have Native SQL engine project to process the operators natively.
+Here we only use arrow data source to get the arrow data and convert to DMatrix directly.
+All other SQL operations should be handled in ETL.